williamkeller/advent-of-code-2020/devlog.md

 several times reading through it before I understand what they were actually asking for.
 Once I understood the problem, it was pretty quick.
 But between starting late and that initial confusion, this was another slow solution.

+## Day 06

+Today's puzzle demonstrated a pretty fundamental weakness in Javascript.
+It doesn't have great array tools, or even string tools for that matter.
+Sorting is just awful.
+There is no `uniq` method like Ruby's, you have to convert an array into a set and then back into an array.
+Just awful.
+I'm going to redo a couple of these puzzles in Ruby, I think, just to compare.
+Hopefully by tonight, I can make a decision between sticking with Javascript or shifting to Ruby.
+Because switching course in mid-stream is always the best approach.